 Our Board of Directors exercises oversight of the Company's strategic, operational and financial matters, as well as compliance and legal risks.
 In connection with this role, the Board oversees our enterprise risk management process, which is designed to fortify our risk management capability as well as to monitor business risks.
 The Board, as permitted in the Company's Bylaws and committee charters, exercises its oversight, in part, through the Audit Committee, the Compensation Committee, the Corporate Citizenship and Communications Committee, and the Governance Committee.
 The Audit Committee reviews and discusses guidelines and policies with respect to risk assessment and risk management.
 The Compensation Committee annually reviews and assesses risks, if any, arising from the Company's compensation policies and practices for its employees and whether any such risks are reasonably likely to have a material adverse effect on the Company.
-The Corporate Citizenship and Communications Committee reviews and advises with respect to risks related to strategies, policies and communications targeted to various key constituencies and Company philanthropic initiatives.
+The Corporate Citizenship and Communications targeted to various key constituencies and Company philanthropic initiatives.
 The Governance Committee considers risks in relationship to succession planning.
 The Board's role in risk oversight has not affected its leadership structure.